 The ultimate goal of a Freelancer is to please the client.
 That means you’ll follow the recipe for a happy client by delivering high quality work and honoring deadlines, so you’ll meet, or ideally, exceed, client expectations.
 Moreover, along with the wonderful feeling you experience when you know that the client appreciates what you’ve produced on behalf of his/her organization, a happy client is likely to give you repeat business and maybe also send referrals your way.
 In other words, clients who had a good experience working with you may contribute to your ability to reach your target revenue and profit projections.

 So you open the door to an excellent work experience by instituting workflow management processes—a strategic to-do list that documents and ranks the tasks, i.e. the building blocks, needed to bring about the successful and timely completion of your project.
-Workflow management ensures that you’ll maximize your productivity and efficiency by organizing and systemizing the sequence of tasks performed as part of project work—that is, workflow.
+Workflow management ensures that you’ll maximize your productivity and efficiency by organizing and systemizing the sequence of tasks performed as part of project work—that is, the workflow.

 Define the deliverables